Topology behind topological insulators: Computing -groups

 where $\pi_{n}(G)$ denotes the $n$-th homotopy group of $G$.
+Thus if the $K$-group for a torus is related to those over spheres we will have the result we want.

-Let us sketch the proof of this for completeness.
-A sphere $S^D$ can be represented topologically by its cover with two contractible spaces $U_1$ and $U_2$.
-These spaces overlap to form the topological space $S^{D-1}$.
+Let us sketch the proof of this result.
+A sphere $\sph^D$ can be represented topologically by its cover with two contractible spaces $U_1$ and $U_2$.
+These spaces overlap to form the topological space $\sph^{D-1}$.
 As $U_1$ and $U_2$ are contractible spaces homeomorphic to $\R^D$, bundles on them are trivial, that is direct products, $U_1\times F$ and $U_2\times F$, respectively, where $F$ is the fiber space on which the group structure group $G$ acts.
-The nature of bundles on $S^D$ thus depends on the way of gluing the trivial bundles on $U_1$ and $U_2$ together.
-This in turn depends on the homotopy properties of the map from the intersection of $U_1$ and $U_2$ to $G$, namely, $S^{D-1}\simeq U_1\cap U_2\to G$.
+The nature of bundles on $\sph^D$ thus depends on the way of gluing the trivial bundles on $U_1$ and $U_2$ together.
+This in turn depends on the homotopy properties of the map from the intersection of $U_1$ and $U_2$ to $G$, namely, $\sph^{D-1}\simeq U_1\cap U_2\to G$.
 But this is just $\pi_{D-1}(G)$, by definition.